kiran-ganeshan/reading-group/RL/Online/PG.md

 \end{align*}$$
+where we multiply and divide by $\pi$ to bring back the expectation.
+Putting this all together we have
 $$\nabla_\theta J(\theta) = T\mathop{\mathbb{E}}_{s\sim \mu^{\pi}(s\mid s_0)}\;\mathop{\mathbb{E}}_{a\sim\pi(a\mid s)}Q^{\pi}(s, a)\nabla_\theta\ln\pi_\theta(a\mid s)$$
 which is our intended result with a constant of proportionality $T$.
+### Continuing Case
+This is left as an exercise to the reader.
+Step through the proof as in the episodic case, but including discounts.
+What is the new constant of proportionality?
+How can we interpret $\eta^\pi$ and $\mu^\pi$ in this case?